LoganJFisher/TeXSend/README.md

 ---
 ### Installation Guide:

-This requires the use of browser script manager.
+This requires the use of a browser script manager.
 Violentmonkey is recommended, but other options should also be compatible.
 * [Chrome](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag)
 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/)
 * [Edge](https://microsoftedge.microsoft.com/addons/detail/violentmonkey/eeagobfjdenkkddmbclomhiblgggliao)